ModelEarth/community/projects/related.md

 Georgia Tech, UGA, Emory and the Ray Anderson Foundation are developing an [Emissions Dashboard](https://cepl.gatech.edu/dashboardseminars) focused on local sources and sinks for greenhouse gas emissions.
 The new tools use the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html) along with the US Energy Information Administration (EIA) open API and other federal datasets - some of which are also included in the USEEIO/Flowsa [data pipeline](../../localsite/info/data) used in our [site widgets](../../io/charts).

+#### All The Places - Location Data

+Process [All the Places](https://www.alltheplaces.xyz/) into zip folders in our [zip/io/data repo](https://model.earth/zip/io/) - Kathryn has updates in progress.
+Here's our example of [pulling and uncompressing the places file](https://github.com/modelearth/alltheplaces_curl) into a repo.

 <!-- https://spatial.chat/s/QiqoChat2 -->